 Animal researchers are heavily criticized for using animal models, despite the fact that they undergo extensive training to understand and respect them.
 What is often overlooked, however, is that any individual is free to purchase a pet without training of any kind.
-Here’s a critical look at the double standards employed in Germany (one of the world’s leaders in animal rights) to address animal welfare in pets and research.
+Here’s a critical look at the double standards employed in Germany (one of the world’s leaders in animal rights) to address animal welfare in pets and in research.

-As laws get more stringent, so does the training of the researchers.
-A very critical aspect of the training occurs after the FELASA license is earned, by assisting in-house experts for 3-6 months in the animal facility.
+Non-human primates (NHPs), in particular, present a more cautious end of the spectrum due to their close lineage with humans.
+Which means that the laws get more stringent, and so does the training of the researchers: A very critical aspect of the training occurs after the FELASA license is earned, by assisting in-house experts for 3-6 months in the animal facility.
 It slowly prepares you for the jungle out there.

 The Hundeführerschein, or dog driver’s license, offers slight respite.
 It requires dog owners in Germany to attend a short practical and theoretical test to prove their competence, by demonstrating (among other things) that they can successfully walk their dogs without any danger to humans and other dogs.
 Ensuring social safety is a key aim here.

 But since Germany lacks a nation-wide policy for such pet licenses, each of the 16 Bundesländer follows different rules.
 While it is mandatory for all first-time dog owners in Lower Saxony since 2013, some states (Hamburg and Saxony) require them only for the ownership of particularly vicious breeds, or “Kampfhunde”, and in some is voluntary (Berlin) – as reported by UrbanDog.

 For the sake of perspective, let’s take a look at the statistics: Germany used about 2.8 million animals for scientific research in 2016 while a whopping 35.9 million animals were housed as pets.
 These are the latest figures available.
 Considering that 44% of all German households own at least one pet and that there are 13 times more pets in Germany than animals in scientific research, it is clear that a much more widespread interaction with animals occurs as pets.

 Animal abuse is not always obvious

 Germany holds high standards for the ethical treatment of all its animals (check your country’s status here).
 In fact, Germany was the first country in the European Union to include animals in its constitution and declare their protection a national goal.
 But all abuse is not as conspicuous as it may seem and can occur in the smallest of ways.
-This becomes particularly tricky when trying to uphold species-specific behavior, which according to the Animal Welfare Act is a key requirement for the well-being of an animal.
+This becomes particularly tricky when trying to uphold species-specific behaviour, which according to the Animal Welfare Act is a key requirement for the well-being of an animal.

 Comfort in ignorance

-By casting a negative spotlight on animal researchers, an unintended ring of positive ignorance may have been created.
+By casting a negative spotlight on animal researchers, an unintended ring of positive ignorance might have been created.
 And this ignorance spans across two levels: a lack of training to uphold the rights of pets, and the readiness to point fingers at animal research due to misinformation in the media of how such research is done.

-How do primate researchers get licensed?
+InfoBox: How do primate researchers get licensed?

 Enjoyed this article?
 Join 40,000+ subscribers to the ZME Science newsletter.
 Subscribe now!